smartscenes/multiscan/web-ui/web-server/README.md

 # MultiScan WebUI

-> Web interface for MultiScan
+> Web backend server interface for MultiScan

 ## About

 Web-UI is an interactive interface for providing an overview of staged scan data, managing scan data, controlling reconstruction process and mesh annotation pipeline.
+This is the backend server for Web UI.

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+Here is the link to the Web UI frontend [client code](../web-client).

 ## Getting Started